piotrpolak/android-http-server/README.md

 The project is shared upon [GNU GPLv3 license](LICENSE.txt).

-If you are interested in a commercial license please drop me a line at piotr [at] polak [dot] ro
+If you are interested in a dedicated commercial license please drop me a line at `piotr [at] polak [dot] ro`